utshowmh/divertido/README.md

 # DIVERTIDO

-## Divertido is an interpreted prorgaming language
+## Divertido is a dynamically typed interpreted prorgaming language